bhollis/maruku/tests/unittest/images2.md

 *** Output of to_md ***
 This is an image.

-This is an .
+This is an image.

 *** Output of to_s ***
-This is an image.This is an .
+This is an image.This is an image.
 *** EOF ***